-- TPB Third prebasic molt: The individual is molting into its third basic plumage.
+- SCB Second cycle basic plumage: The individual is in second basic plumage with a few retained juvenile feathers and has no molting feathers.
+This and the following two codes are used almost exclusively for woodpeckers during MAPS banding.
+Usually AGE=7/TY during the MAPS season. - TPB Third prebasic molt: The individual is molting into its third basic plumage.
 It must have molting primaries and retains at least some juvenile and second basic feathers.
 Usually AGE=7/TY during the MAPS season. - TCB Third cycle basic plumage: The individual is in third basic plumage with retained juvenile and second basic feathers and has no molting feathers.
 This code is only rarely used for woodpeckers.
-Usually AGE=4Y during the MAPS season. - UPB Unknown prebasic molt: The individual is molting into a definitive basic plumage but is it unknown if the previous plumage was formative or basic.
+Usually AGE=4Y during the MAPS season. - FCU First cycle unknown plumage: The individual is its first cycle because it retains juvenile feathers, but it is unknown if it is in formative or alternate plumage.
+Used often for species where the difference between formative and alternate plumages is subtle, e.g. OVEN or female COYE, etc. Usually AGE=5/SY during the MAPS season. - DCU Definitive cycle unknown plumage: The individual is its definitive cycle but it is unknown if it is in basic or alternate plumage.
+Used often for species where the difference between basic and alternate plumages is subtle, e.g. OVEN or female COYE, etc. Usually AGE=6/ASY during the MAPS season. - UPB Unknown prebasic molt: The individual is molting into a definitive basic plumage but is it unknown if the previous plumage was formative or basic.
 It must have molting primaries.
 This code is also used for birds completing a prebasic molt with, e.g., p10 or s6 growing, but has no feathers remaining from the previous generation.
 Usually AGE=1/AHY during the MAPS season. - UCU Unknown cycle unknown plumage: It is unknown which plumage and cycle the individual is in and the bird has no molting feathers.
-Used for adult birds when it can't be determined if the bird is SY or ASY.
 Usually AGE=1/AHY or 0/U during the MAPS season. - UPU Unknown cycle, unknown plumage, but molting: Used when it is unknown if bird is undergoing the FPF or the DPB (see also UPB, above).
-Used for adult birds when it can't be determined if the bird is SY or ASY.
 Usually AGE=1/AHY or 0/U during the MAPS season. - UUU Unknown cycle, unknown plumage, and unknown molting status: Usually AGE=0/U during the MAPS season.